ppradyoth/Lens-Studio-Lenses/README.md

 # Lens Studio Lenses
-### This repository contains the lenses i created during my tenure as a Snapchat Opinion Leader at Under 25.
+### This repository contains the source files of the 80 lenses that I created during my tenure as a Snapchat Opinion Leader at Under 25.
+#### View the Lenses at https://lensstudio.snapchat.com/creator/I7vmnTqqQYbgkWXnDKLOHQ